CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 - It calls the `fetchAll()` method of the `$pstmt` object.

+- It returns the array containing all of the result set rows.

 - It executes the argument `$pstmt` in the `fetchAll()` method.

-- It returns the array that contains the result set of the remaining rows.

-- It assigns the return value of `fetchAll()` method to the variable `$data`.
+- It assigns the returned value of `fetchAll()` method to the variable `$data`.

 :::